Starboy-Sharma/mongodb-tutorial/CRUD/crud.md

 # CRUD (Create Read Update Delete)
-We will start from basic and learn how to create, read, update, delete operations on our documents.
+We will start from basic and learn how to create, read, updat and delete operations on our documents.
 Before we get started we need to understand what is documents or collections for understanding better.
 This post is more focused on the query part.
 If you want to clear your basics.
 I will highly recommend you to watch MongoDB universities [M001 MongoDB Basics](https://university.mongodb.com/ "M001 MongoDB Basics").
 I will share the mongoose queries.

 ## What are Collections?
 Collections are similar to a table in your SQL.
 Collections have multiple documents.
 For example users, posts.
 You should always use small letters for your collections and your collections name should be plural.
 A collection may have multiple documents.